Edith Wilson

 1915/05/05 Resting on a rock in Rock Creek, Bones tells Edith that Cousin Wilson looks really ill.
 Bones burst into tears, "Just as I thought some happiness was coming into his life!
 And now you are breaking his heart."
 Life Rock Creek Park Historic District Washington, DC Marriage of Edith Bolling Galt and Woodrow Wilson

-1915/05/05 Beginning to feel like an "ogre," Galt responses, I can not "consent to something I did not feel."
-I'm "playing with fire where he was concerned, for his whole nature was intense and did not willingly wait, but that I must have time to know my own heart".
-Life Rock Creek Park Historic District Washington, DC Marriage of Edith Bolling Galt and Woodrow Wilson
+1915/05/05 Beginning to feel like an "ogre", I can not "consent to something I did not feel."
+I'm "playing with fire where he was concerned, for his whole nature was intense and did not willingly wait, but that I must have time to know my own heart". - Edith Galt Life Rock Creek Park Historic District Washington, DC Marriage of Edith Bolling Galt and Woodrow Wilson

-1915/12/18 Edith Bolling Galt marries President Woodrow Wilson at her home, 1328 Connecticut Ave near Dupont Circle, in Washington, DC (razed).
+1915/12/18 Beneath a canopy of green, banked with ferns, Scotch heather and orchids, President Woodrow Wilson and Mrs Edith Bolling Galt are married at her home on 20th Street near Dupont Circle, in Washington, DC (razed).
 Bride Marriage of Edith Bolling Galt and Woodrow Wilson

 1918/12/13 On his way to the Paris Peace Conference, President Woodrow Wilson arrives in Brest, France.
 He sailed on the ocean liner George Washington escorted by ten battleships and twenty-eight destroyers.
 Confidant USS ARIZONA Wreck World War II Valor in the Pacific National Monument - Hawaii Treaty of Versailles